School Leaver Programmes

 You can earn a fearsome salary if you do a school leaver programme.
 While each programme has a different pay structure, it is clear that industry leading companies across the UK are investing in careers for school leavers.

-Students on the KPMG360˚ school leaver scheme are offered a starting salary of £15, 600-£18, 000, depending on work location, with pay-rises over the duration of the course.
+Students on the KPMG school leaver scheme are offered a paid work experience placement, depending on work location, with pay-rises over the duration of the course.

 KPMG also run an Audit School and College Leaver Programme that has a starting salary of £16, 000-£21, 500, also depending on office location.